BOOK YOUR CONSULTATION

 - Prescription: Occurs where nuisance has been carried on openly, continuously and as of right for at least 20 years

-- Statutory Authorisation à common used
+- Statutory Authorisation – common

 - Contributory Negligence

-York Bros v Commissioner of main roads held it is no defence to nuisance that the activity in question benefits the public
+York Bros v Commissioner of Main Roads held it is no defence to nuisance that the activity in question benefits the public.

 - Conduct or consent

-If P expressly consents there is no nuisance
+If P expressly consents there is no nuisance.

-Toleration is NOT evidence of P’s implied consent
+Toleration is NOT evidence of P’s implied consent.

 Proprietors Strata Plan v Cowell held that it was no defence to the P’s claim for damage caused by tree roots that the tree’s roots had encroached upon the P’s property prior to the building of the units nor that the units had been erected close to the boundary and that this had contributed to the problem.